What we'll cover:

 And these adjustments don’t have to be big, dramatic cuts, nor do you have to take on a minimalist lifestyle (unless you want to).
 Remember, even small changes in your spending habits could make a big difference in your savings over time.

 Interest payments aren’t the only thing to be wary of.
 Making your payments on time is also critical.
-Late payments or defaults can really put a dent in your credit score, which could limit your ability to borrow at competitive rates down the road if you ever want to make a big purchase, like a home or take out a personal loan.
+Late payments or defaults can put a dent in your credit score, which could limit your ability to borrow at competitive rates down the road if you ever want to make a big purchase, like a home or take out a personal loan.

-Because in order to achieve your financial goals, whatever they may be, it's important to know how to make good financial decisions.
+Because in order to achieve your goals, whatever they may be, it's important to know how to make good financial decisions.
 But how can you decide what's right for you if you don't have an understanding of your options?

 Join our Marcus social media community, where we share content and inspiration to help improve your financial health.
 See you there!